preetzware/Guess-Game/README.md

 3. **HTML 5** - language used to build the core of my website.
 4. **CSS** - the style sheet language I have used to style all the elements of my website.
 5. **JavaScript** - used to add interactivity in the website.
-5. **DevTools** - used for Lighthouse testing, to test the responsiveness of my website and to check for bugs.
+6. **DevTools** - used for Lighthouse testing, to test the responsiveness of my website and to check for bugs.
 7. **PageSpeed Insights** - used to test the performance of the website.
-7. **Wave Chrome Extension** -
+8. **Wave Chrome Extension** -
-6. **Font Awesome** - used to import social media and other icons.
+9. **Font Awesome** - used to import social media and other icons.
-8. **Pinterest** - used to source website's imageries.
+10. **Pinterest** - used to source website's imageries.
-10. **TinyPNG** - used to compress my website's imageries.
+11. **TinyPNG** - used to compress my website's imageries.
-11. **Favicon.io** - used to create favicon for my website.
+12. **Favicon.io** - used to create favicon for my website.
-12. **Balsamiq** - used to create the wireframes for the initial design process of my website.
+13. **Balsamiq** - used to create the wireframes for the initial design process of my website.
+14. **Pixabay**  - used to download sound effects for the game.
-13. **Am I Responsive?** - used to test the responsiveness of the website.
+15. **Am I Responsive?** - used to test the responsiveness of the website.

 ## Languages Used
 HTML 5, CSS, JavaScript